Important Information - T&Cs:

-Carrying Illegal Drugs
+Carrying of Illegal Drugs

-Carrying illegal drugs while travelling is illegal and can result in serious legal consequences.
+Carrying illegal drugs while travelling is unlawful and can result in serious legal consequences.
 Travellers should be aware of local laws and regulations regarding drug use and should avoid carrying any illegal drugs while on Yellow Hat Travels' trips.